andyhorn/simple_date_range_picker/README.md

 A simple, stylish `DateTimeRange` picker component for Flutter.

+**Note:** This package is under active development and may change significantly between versions.
+Once a stable implementation is reached, the package will be bumped to version 1.0.0.

 ## Features

 * In-line widget for selecting a range of dates (`DateTimeRange`)